hussein-m-kandil/generic-express-service/README.md

 ## Features

+- **Bidirectional Communication**: Socket.IO server is used to support sending notifications from some of the endpoints.
 - **User Management:** Full CRUD operations for users, including sign-up, sign-in, and a special guest sign-in route.
 - **Authentication & Authorization:** Secure, JWT-based authentication using Passport.js, with support for partitioned cookies.
 It includes role-based access control, restricting certain actions to admins or resource owners.
 - **Blog Engine:** Complete CRUD functionality for posts, comments, and votes.
 Posts can be classified using a flexible tagging system.